Bipasha (film): Reception

-This film become blockbuster hit and ran for 77 days in theaters and this is one of the biggest hit of Uttam Suchitra.
+This film become blockbuster hit and ran over 80 days in theaters and this is one of the biggest hit of Uttam Suchitra pair.
+The film become highest grossing Bengali film in 1962.
 In an article honoring the actors 35 years after Uttam Kumar's death, The Indian Express wrote "Suchitra Sen, Uttam Kumar heralded the golden era of Bengali cinema", and listed Bipasha as among their most popular films.
 The Telegraph listed it among the duo's "string of memorable hits", and when speaking the two as box office draws, The Pioneer listed at as among their biggest hits.